Mylothros-Charalampos/LambdaFunctions/InvokeLambdaWithLambda-SAM/Readme.md

 After deploying you can use Postman to check everything is working as it should be.
 You can find the url in API Gateway after deploying your stage.

+Moreover a configuration file has been included in .vscode so you can start the debugger and add breakpoints to study and debug the code.

 The symbols < and > should not be included in the command.